TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/tutorial.md

 This tutorial explains how to proficiently use the GeneSeqToFamily Galaxy workflow, published in the paper Thanki et al. (2018) "GeneSeqToFamily: a Galaxy workflow to find gene families based on the Ensembl Compara GeneTrees pipeline", https://doi.org/10.1093/gigascience/giy005

+## Galaxy
+If you are new to Galaxy then get familiarised with Galaxy using [slides](https://training.galaxyproject.org/training-material/topics/introduction/slides/introduction.html#1) and [hands-on](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html).

 ## GeneSeqToFamily workflow

 The GeneSeqToFamily workflow can be either installed from the Galaxy ToolShed, or downloaded from https://github.com/TGAC/earlham-galaxytools/tree/master/workflows/GeneSeqToFamily and then imported into a local Galaxy or a public instance where the necessary tools are installed, e.g. [Galaxy Europe](https://usegalaxy.eu).